quintesse/k8s-guide/README.md

 Now that are servers are partitioned and rebooted we can log into them to do the rest of the work.
 I'd suggest opening up 3 terminal windows, one for each server, because many actions will have to be duplicated exactly or in a very similart way at least on each server.
 It's easier to just copy once and paste 3 times and let them work in parallel.
-So again type:
+So type:

 ```
-ssh root@<NODE_IP>
+ssh root@<NODE_NAME>.k8s.example.com
 ```

 But this time use the password sent to you by the hosting provider.